 Plymouth in Devon, also known as Britain’s Ocean City, has a population of 264,000.
 Plymouth’s economy is based around maritime industries, and it is also a base for the Royal Navy and Royal Marines.
 Devonport Royal Dockyard Limited/Babcock International and Princess Yachts are the area’s largest employers.

-Plymouth city centre has benefitted from lots of regeneration in recent years and more is planned, with more retail and leisure space, office space, student accommodation for students at the University of Plymouth and hotels to help grow the local tourist trade.
+Plymouth city centre has benefitted from lots of regeneration in recent years and more are planned, with more retail and leisure space, office space, student accommodation for students at the University of Plymouth and hotels to help grow the local tourist trade.

-Plymouth is still something of a cheap property hotspot with the lowest property prices of any south west city.
+Plymouth is still something of a cheap property hotspot with the lowest property prices of any south-west city.

 Average House Price: £201,893